Manic Street Preachers: Everything Must Go to Lifeblood (1996–2006)

-The album has sold over two million copies around the world, and it is still considered one of the finest releases of the decade, a classic album from the 1990s and frequently voted in polls in the category of best albums of all time by many publications.
+Everything Must Go was shortlisted for the 1996 Mercury Prize award for best album, and won the band two awards at the 1997 Brit Awards, for Best British Band and Best British Album.
+The album has sold over two million copies around the world, is still considered one of the finest albums of the 1990s, and frequently voted in polls in the category of best albums of all time by many publications.
+The success of Everything Must Go at the Brit Awards ensured that sales of their previous albums - Generation Terrorists, Gold Against the Soul and The Holy Bible - enjoyed a late surge (Generation Terrorists sold an extra 110,000 copies).

-In 1997 the band performed a special gig at the Manchester Arena for more than 20,000 people.
-Bassist Nicky Wire said that was the moment he knew that the band had "made it".
-The recording was released as a VHS video on 29 September 1997 and has only been reissued on DVD in Japan.
+In 1997, the band performed a special gig at the Manchester Arena for more than 20,000 people.
+Wire said that was the moment he knew that the band had "made it".
+The recording was released on VHS on 29 September 1997.

-This Is My Truth Tell Me Yours (1998) was the first number 1 of the band in the UK, remaining at the top of the albums chart for 3 weeks, selling 136,000 copies in the first week and spending a total of 74 weeks in the Album Chart.
+The band's fifth album, 1998's This Is My Truth Tell Me Yours, was their first number 1 in the UK, remaining at the top of the albums chart for three weeks, selling 136,000 copies in the first week and spending a total of 74 weeks in the chart.
 The title is a quotation taken from a speech given by Aneurin Bevan, a Labour Party politician from Wales.
-Its working title was simply Manic Street Preachers.
 The cover photograph was taken on Black Rock Sands near Porthmadog, Wales.
-Around the world the album also peaked at number 1 in countries like Sweden and Ireland, and it sold over five million copies worldwide.
+The album also peaked at number 1 in Sweden and Ireland.

-With their fifth album, the group also had a No. 1 single, "If You Tolerate This Your Children Will Be Next".
+The album spawned the band's first number 1 single, "If You Tolerate This Your Children Will Be Next".
 The song's theme is taken from the Spanish Civil War, and the idealism of Welsh volunteers who joined the left-wing International Brigades fighting for the Spanish Republic against Francisco Franco's military rebels.
 The song takes its name from a Republican poster of the time, displaying a photograph of a young child killed by the Nationalists under a sky of bombers with the stark warning "If you tolerate this, your children will be next" written at the bottom.
-The song is in the Guinness World Records as the number one single with the longest title without brackets.
-The album also included the hit singles "You Stole the Sun from My Heart", "Tsunami" and "The Everlasting".
-The Manics won Best British Band and Album awards at the BRIT Awards in 1999.
-This Is My Truth Tell Me Yours was also shortlisted for the 1999 Mercury Prize and the band received a further nomination in the category of Best UK & Ireland Act in the 1999 MTV Europe Music Awards, where the band performed live the single If You Tolerate This Your Children Will Be Next.
-In the NME Awards in 1999, the band won every single big prize, Best Band, Best Album, Best Live Act, Best Single and Best Video, nailing also the prize for Best Band in the World Today in the Q Awards 1998.
+The song is in the Guinness World Records as the number 1 single with the longest title without brackets.
+The album also included three more hit singles, "The Everlasting", "You Stole the Sun from My Heart" and "Tsunami".
+As with the 1997 Brit Awards, the Manics won both Best British Band and Album at the 1999 Brit Awards.
+This Is My Truth Tell Me Yours was also shortlisted for the 1999 Mercury Prize and the band received a further nomination in the category of Best UK & Ireland Act in the 1999 MTV Europe Music Awards, where they performed "If You Tolerate This Your Children Will Be Next".
+At the NME Awards in 1999, the band won every major award (Best Band, Best Album, Best Live Act, Best Single and Best Video).
+They also won the Best Band in the World Today award at the 1998 Q Awards.